How to Fix HID Compliant Touch Screen Missing from Device Manager

 Reset This PC

-9. Choose whether you want to keep or delete your files and apps.
+9. Choose to keep or delete files and apps.

 Keep or Remove Files in Reset PC

-Warning: Proceed at your own risk as interrupting or failing to update the BIOS at any point might brick your computer and non-recoverable damage to the whole system.
+Warning: Proceed at your own risk as interrupting or failing to update the BIOS can render your computer non-functional.

 ABOUT THE AUTHOR